allisonburtch/consultancy/reviews.md

 <br>

 <img src="/assets/ainow.png" alt="cj" align="left" style="width:30%">

-### **[AI Now](https://ainowinstitute.org/)** is a research institute examining the social implications of artificial intelligence.
-[Meredith Whittaker](https://en.wikipedia.org/wiki/Meredith_Whittaker) and I first collaborated when she asked me to speak about privacy in 2014.
-Since then, we've worked on strategy for her multiple projects involving the future of artificial intelligence, support for her anti-Maven letter at Google and the Google walkouts that sparked protests in tech globally.
+### **[Meredith Whittaker](https://ainowinstitute.org/)** and I first collaborated when she asked me to [speak about privacy](https://pioneerworks.org/programs/art-design-and-the-future-of-privacy/) in 2015.
+Since then, I've advised her on her multiple projects involving the implications of artificial intelligence and labor organizing around ethical issues in the tech industry.

 *"Allison is the ultimate BS detector.
-She’s been in and around the technology industry for over a decade...I worked at Google for over a decade, and inside and out, I’ve rarely met someone who is able to get to the heart of a technical issue with as much clarity and precision.
-I wished she’d been in many of the meetings where bad projects based on incomplete thinking were pushed forward."* <br>- Meredith Whitacker, Co-Founder of AINow
+She's been in and around the tech industry for over a decade, as have I, and I've rarely met someone who is able to get to the heart of a technical issues and their broader implications with as much clarity and precision.
+I wish she'd been at many of the meetings where bad projects based on incomplete thinking were approved.
+If every tech-related effort had Allison as an advisor, we'd have a radically improved tech sector."* <br>- Meredith Whitacker, Co-founder of NYU's AI Now Institute
 <br>